andrew-candela/crypto-tracker/README.md

 ### Handling metric 'anomoly' checks better

-Currently I'm doing a nested loop over all metrics of all symbols (about 1000) and all metrics (about 10) to get a list of all the metrics that should trigger an alarm.
+Currently I'm doing a nested loop over all metrics of all dimensions (about 1000) and all metrics (about 10) to get a list of all the metrics that should trigger an alarm.
 This happens once a minute, and is fairly fast now.
 If I tracked more than 10 metrics - say 1000 - then this app would fall over.